Windows 10 rumour round-up: What’s Microsoft planning for its next major OS release?

 Folder shortcuts are at the top, for instance, and pinned Live Tiles are on the right side of the Start menu, where they can be resized and reordered in a gridview.

 One last thing: according to a leaked video, the full screen Start menu isn't completely gone and might be accessible through Taskbar.

 READ: The Start Menu is back

 Virtual desktops is thought to be another major change in Windows 10.
 It will allow you to spread your work across multiple desktops, while still remaining on one device.

 The idea is that you will have an improved workflow, free from clutter.
 You will likely be able to control or access the feature by clicking an icon on the left side of the taskbar, as several leaked screenshots have revealed.

 Two German websites, called Computer Base and WinFuture, recently published about 20 screenshots that show off a leaked build of Windows 10.

-Some of the changes included a notification center in the lower-right corner, as well as a Start Menu, tweaked Taskbar, and a new search icon near the Start button.
+Change included a notification center in the corner, as well as a Start Menu, tweaked Taskbar, and a new search icon near the Start button.
 There's even another icon next to the Start button that might lead to the virtual-desktop feature.

 Check out the leaked videos below to see certain features - such as the Start menu, notification center, and virtual desktops - in action.